Down syndrome: Related medical conditions

 Increased likelihood of certain infections

 Individuals with Down syndrome may have a high frequency of infections, usually of the upper respiratory tract.
-The infections are characterized by increased severity and prolonged course of disease, which are partially related to differences in their immune system.
-Non-immunological factors, including abnormal anatomical structures (e.g. small ear canal, narrow trachea) and gastro-esophageal reflux, may also play a role in the increased frequency of respiratory tract infections.
+The infections may be more severe or prolonged than in other children.
+This may be partially related to differences in the immune system in children with Down syndrome.
+Other reasons that may contribute to more severe symptoms include abnormal anatomical structures (e.g., small ear canal, narrow trachea) and gastro-esophageal reflux.

 Cervical spine instability or dislocation

 Up to 25% of children with Down syndrome may have atlantoaxial instability (AAI).
-This is a developmental abnormality of their spinal column that causes increased flexibility between the first and second bones of the cervical spine (neck).
+This is a developmental abnormality of the bones in the upper spine that causes increased flexibility between the first and second vertebrae in the neck (the area called the cervical spine).
 Most of the time this does not cause any symptoms or problems.
 It is important to be aware of the potential for problems, however, because dislocation of the vertebrae that protect the spinal cord may lead to spinal cord injury.
 Routine neck X-rays are no longer recommended by the AAP.
 Symptoms that are associated with AAI include a change in the way the individual walks, difficulty using their arms or hands, changes in bowel or bladder function, weakness, or if there is new onset neck pain or head tilt.
-You should contact your doctor immediately if any of these concerns are present.
+You should contact your child’s health-care provider immediately if any of these concerns are present.

 Seizures